 A special relationship links her to the Ópera de Cataluña with which she has been collaborating since the beginning of her career and where we highlight her performances of Un ballo in maschera (2007), Suor Angelica (2008), Il Trovatore (2009), Turandot (2015) and Verdi's Otello (2016).

-She has recently been Aida at the Teatro Cervantes in Malaga and Cio-cio-San (Madama Butterfly) at the Teatro Villamarta in Jerez, made her debut in the role of Senta (Der fliegende Holländer) in Santiago de Compostela and Vigo and has performed the roles of Floria Tosca and Lady Macbeth at the Ópera de Sabadell.
+In the last seasons she has sung the role of Aida at the Teatro Cervantes in Málaga and Cio-cio-San (Madama Butterfly) at the Teatro Villamarta in Jerez, made her debut in the role of Senta (Der fliegende Holländer) in Santiago de Compostela and Vigo and has performed the roles of Floria Tosca and Lady Macbeth at the Ópera de Sabadell.

 In the symphonic-choral repertoire she has sung works by Mozart (Requiem; Vesperae Solemne de Confessore), Verdi (Messa da requiem), Pergolesi (Stabat Mater), Mendelssohn (Second Symphony), Benguerel (Requiem to the Memory of Salvador Espriu), Falla, García Lorca, Turina, Montsalvatge, Ravel, Strauss, Schumann, Weber, Puccini, Wagner and Beethoven, also giving solo recitals in Spain, Germany and France.